spencertipping/canard/doc/queue.md

 Doing it this way also more closely resembles a classical Turing machine, which could prove useful (though I have no idea how at the moment).

+# Problems with data-stack CPS

+The biggest problem with this design is probably that r< and r> must work around their own immediate continuations.